multimodalAI/multimodal-ai-landscape/README.md

 ### 1. Identifying Multimodal AI and Specific Modalities

 We first identified relevant AI preprints by searching titles and abstracts for common AI terms, further refining the search with the multimodal terms.
 We then categorised these preprints by performing targeted queries for specific modalities.
-The search terms and queries used are detailed in the table below.
+The search terms and queries used are detailed in the query table below.

 ### 2. Query Table
 | **Terms**            | **Queries**                                                                                      |